 Before the Malayan Emergency began, there was a period of unrest in British Malaya.

-In addition, following the end of World War II, the Federation of Malaya was formed through the unification of a number of former British territories, including Sabah and Sarawak.
+In addition, following the end of World War II, the Federation of Malaya was formed in 1948 through the unification of a number of former British territories, including the Malay states and some Straits Settlements.

 The negotiation process and outcome incensed the Malayan Communist Party (MCP), which was dedicated to establishing an independent, communist Malaya.